 That experience is what pushed me to actually figure out every way you can check a Joker prepaid Visa balance before you're standing at a till looking confused.
-Here's everything I've learned.
+Here's everything I've learned — including how to actually use the card online without running into the common pitfalls.

 Quick Facts